 England

-If I want to describe England in one word I would say variant, as there are variant people and variant things from around the world.
-I have visited London, Berwick-upon-Tweed, Lake District and Chelsea in England.
-I spent most of my time in London, which overall is about a week, in museums, as they are huge with a variety of things to learn.
-Berwick-upon-Tweed is the northernmost town in England.
-The lake district is full of small lakes and many tourist attractions.
+If I want to describe England in one word I would say variant, as in this country people and cultures from all over the world converge.
+I’ve had the chance of visiting London, Berwick-upon-Tweed, the Lake District and New Castle.
+I spent most of my time in London, which overall is about a week, in museums, as they are huge with massive information to learn.
+For me, Berwick-upon-Tweed is a seaside town with rock-brick walls located in the northernmost area in England, the lake district is an area with many small lakes and tourist attractions, and New Castle is as developed as big citied but smaller and calmer.

 London

-These photos are taken from different places in London while taking a look around the city.
-I’m not sure about the name of the statues I took their photos but as I searched the golden statue is Albert Memorial.
+These photos are taken from while taking a walking tour around London or merely walking around the city.
+I think you can spend a month in London and yet discovering a new place to visit each day.
+From streets that belong to different nationalities talking their own language to museums which house a vast array of art, history, and culture. .
+I’m not sure about the name of the statues I took their photos but as I searched the golden statue is Albert Memorial, a tribute to Prince Albert, Queen Victoria’s beloved consort.

-These are only 3 photos from numerous things I liked in London museums.
-The tree trunk is a tree formed into a stone.
-The strange sculpture is a Persian word “Heech” meaning nothing, and reflects a Sufism belief saying God has created the world out of nothing and thus nothingness exists in all the creatures and elements of the world.
-The middle photo is the Cyrus Cylinder by Persia’s King Cyrus the Great.
-This Cylinder is the first charter of the right of nations in the world.
+These are only three photos from numerous things that fascinated me in London museums.
+The tree trunk is a fossil, the most beautiful tree trunk fossil I have seen.
+The Persian sculpture of the word “Heech,” means nothing.
+This artwork symbolizes the Sufi belief that God created the world out of nothing and thus nothingness exists in all the creatures and elements of the world.
+I also came across the Cyrus Cylinder, a remarkable artifact from the reign of King Cyrus the Great.
+Known as the first charter of human rights, it represents a significant moment in history where the rights of nations were first recognized.

 Lake District

-The Lake District is a national park including different lakes and mountains.
-Windermere is the largest lake where I was staying and took photos in the evening and at night.
-I’m not uploading photos I took on boats or buses as they are just green mountains and water, the type of places you should see for yourself.
-In the green field photo, hope you have noticed grazing sheeps, as they emphasize the vastness and beauty of the field.
+The Lake District is a natural wonder, a national park filled with stunning lakes and mountains.
+I stayed in an Airbnb with my Scottish friend who I call grandmother near Windermere, the largest lake.
+I did not upload photos I took on boats or buses as there are just green mountains and blue water, the type of places you should experience for yourself to feel the power of nature.
+In the green field photo, I hope you could notice grazing sheep, what was interesting for me was how scattered these sheep were as in Iran I have only seen flocks of sheep staying close to each other.
 The close-up photo of the houses is taken from the back door and I’m not sure why they have built rooms in different heights.

-These photos are taken during my boat excursion in Brockhole and Ambleside.
-These areas are also parts of the Lake District.
+During my time in the Lake District, I visited Brockhole and Ambleside.
 I really liked the Hydrangea with such a variety of colours on a big bush.
 In the photo with ball-like trees (!), I like the fact that flower bushes, green land, pedestrian path, trees, lake, mountain, and the cloudy sky are all in one frame.

 Berwick-upon-Tweed